RafalKucharskiPK/rafalkucharskipk.github.io/_research/michal_bujak.md

 2. My main field of expertise is the application of network science in the ride-pooling problem.
 My first contribution is the formalisation of network structures present in the algorithmic approach and the introduction of weighted structures.
 Later, I applied probabilistic tools to analyse the impact of behavioural heterogeneity of travellers on the system performance.
 Currently, I am working on the application of graph neural networks in the ride-pooling.

-3. Bujak, Michal, and Rafal Kucharski.
-"Network structures of urban ride-pooling problems and their properties."
-Social Network Analysis and Mining 13.1 (2023): 89.

 [Linkedin](www.linkedin.com/in/michal-bujak-836602182)

 [Google Scholar](https://scholar.google.com/citations?user=WPze25gAAAAJ )